ttiimmothy/overmind-dawn-of-design/README.md

 ## Deploying the dapp locally

   1. Navigate to the `birthday-bot` directory
-  2. Run `yarn install` to install dependencies
+  2. Run `npm install` to install dependencies
-  3. Run `yarn dev` to start the development server
+  3. Run `npm run dev` to start the development server
   4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

 ## Completing the quest